 This striking 1898 building dominates Newcastle Main Street, although you wouldn’t think it when you’re sitting with a drink in your hand in the library lounge.
 Ultra-modern yet with trad touches – think Tetris-like tiled flooring and electric-blue-velvet couches – it’s a great place to nurse a pint while playing one of the many board games on offer.
 The seafront prom is perfect for a peaceful morning walk, while those looking to explore further afield can head to the spectacular Mourne mountains.

-Quite literally away from the rest of the world, Lusty Beg is on its own private island in the middle of Lough Erne.
+Tucked away on a private island in the middle of Lough Erne, Lusty Beg offers the perfect location to relax and quite literally escape from the rest of the world.
 You can get here by ferry from the mainland, and you’ll soon feel civilisation slipping away.
-The resort comprises a series of log cabins dotted around the island, and it offers the perfect stay for adrenaline junkies, with activities available including clay-pigeon shooting, off-road driving and archery – to name a few.
+The resort comprises a series of log cabins dotted around the island and offers the perfect stay for adrenaline junkies, with activities available including clay-pigeon shooting, off-road driving and archery – to name a few.

 Rediscover paradise at these secret sunset destinations in the UK.

 Please drink responsibly.

 Find out more about our branded content policy here.

 This branded content article was published as part of a commercial campaign that has now ended.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!